herotechcourse/kotlin-lotto-precourse/README.md

   - [x] Each lottery ticket consists of 6 unique random numbers.
   - [x] Numbers must be in the range from 1 to 45.

-The user then enters the winning numbers and a bonus number.
+- [ ] The user then enters the winning numbers and a bonus number.
+  - [x] The user then enters a bonus number
-The winning numbers consist of 6 unique numbers.
+  - [x] The winning numbers consist of 6 unique numbers.
+  - [ ] The user then enters the winning numbers
-The bonus number is a single, separate number.
+  - [ ] The bonus number is a single, separate number.

 There are five prize ranks.
 The criteria and prize amounts are as follows:
 1st Prize: Match 6 numbers / 2,000,000,000 KRW
 2nd Prize: Match 5 numbers + bonus number / 30,000,000 KRW